nturley3/zeek-kerberos-haters-guide/README.md

 }
 ```

-The exact timestamp of `2037-09-13T02:48:05.000000Z` will never change so its easy to identify and filter in logs.
+The exact timestamp of `2037-09-13T02:48:05.000000Z` (or close to it) is easy to identify and filter in logs.
 In general, `till` with the exact above timestamp are safe to ignore and are not indicative of something nefarious.
 I have often ignored this timestamp in my logs.
-Be careful however to not ignore other `till` timestamps with long lifetimes as they can be indicators of an attack (e.g. a ticket lifetime that is beyond your domains configuration standards, e.g. golden ticket attack).
+Be careful however to not ignore other `till` timestamps with long lifetimes as they can be indicators of an attack (e.g. a ticket lifetime that is beyond your domains configuration standards, such as 10 years).

 A great discussion on this topic can be found at [https://github.com/zeek/zeek/issues/1112](https://github.com/zeek/zeek/issues/1112)

+Additional discussion on this topic can be found in a session presented at DebConf'17 at [https://lwn.net/Articles/732794/](https://lwn.net/Articles/732794/)

 # Kerberos Event Types
 References: